 - Unrestricted, temporarily restricted, and permanently restricted net assets

 When trying to think of what a fund might be for your organization, ask yourself, “Do I need to know how much money I have set aside for _____?”
 This is the key question.
 Some programs and software will mask funds as classes or categories, but beware… these methods will allow you to track how much money you’ve received and spent for a class, but it’s very difficult to find out how much money you have set aside for it at any given time.

 If you can think of answers to the above question, write them down.
 These will be the funds you will want to track once you have your system set up.

-It is used for almost all nonprofit organizations and will most likely be needed on a daily basis, so let’s walk through an example of how fund accounting becomes important in a nonprofit.
+Fund accounting is used for almost all nonprofit organizations, and will likely be needed on a daily basis.
+Here’s an example of how it becomes important for a nonprofit.

 Let’s say you own a nonprofit that helps stray animals, and your operations are pretty straightforward at the moment.
 You receive money from contributions, you spend a little to keep the lights on, but nothing too fancy.
-Well, let’s say you decide to get a little fancy.
+Let’s say you decide to get a little fancy.

 You apply for (and are awarded) a grant that provides $5,000 to be spent on veterinary functions.
 This money comes in the form of a check that you deposit into your organization’s checking account.
 Before this check you had $3,000 in your checking account.

 - How are you going to record the receipt of this $5,000?